BuddiUp/api/README.md

 # API
-API for BuddiUp, This will be a repository to create and test restful API calls
+API for BuddiUp, This will be a repository to create and test restful API calls.
+AS WELL AS USER AUTHENTICATION PROCESSES AND MORE.